SallyLim/Spacestagram/README.md

 Features:

-🌍 When you land on Spacestagram, you will be greeted with an interactive 3D earth!
+🌍 When you land on Spacestagram, you will be greeted with an interactive 3D earth! (try spinning it🤫)

 📷 Then, enter the photo gallery consisting of photos from the NASA APOS API.